SKefalidis/SKefalidis/README.md

 I work at the [AI-team](https://ai.di.uoa.gr/) and [MaDgIK lab](https://www.madgik.di.uoa.gr/) in the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/) of the [National and Kapodistrian University of Athens](https://www.uoa.gr/), under professor Manolis Koubarakis.

 My research mainly lies in the areas of _Question-Answering_, _Natural Language Processing_, _Large Language Models_, and the _Semantic Web_.
-I'm also interested in Operating Systems and Compilers.
+When I have the time I like to think about _Operating Systems_.

-In addition, I like contributing to Open Source projects, playing the piano, and hiking.
+In my free time, I like contributing to Open Source projects, playing the piano, and hiking.
 You can learn more about me on my [webpage](http://users.uoa.gr/~skefalidis/).

 <h2>Open Source Contributions 👨🏻‍💻</h2>